JBGruber/LexisNexisTools/README.md

 ## Motivation

-My PhD supervisor once told me that everyone doing newspaper analysis starts by writing code to read in files from the ‘LexisNexis’ newspaper archive.
+My PhD supervisor once told me that everyone doing newspaper analysis starts by writing code to read in files from the ’LexisNexis’ newspaper archive.
 However, while I do recommend this exercise, not everyone has the time.
 This package provides functions to read in TXT files downloaded from ‘LexisNexis’ and comes with a few other features I think